Sakalava weaver: Description

 The adult male has a yellow head and upper breast during the breeding season, with a pale grey belly and light and brown wings with white wing-tips.
-The male has distinctive red eye-rings and silver bill extending with a 'V' shape into the forehead.
+The male has distinctive red eye-rings and silver bill extending with a "V" shape into the forehead.
 The non-breeding male has a dark brown head and pale grey breast, flanked with white.

 The female has the appearance more of a house sparrow with pale almost white breast and duller slightly pink bill.
 The female also has a red eye-ring and sometimes small flashes of red around the eye.

 Ecology and behaviour

-Like in other true weaver birds, the roofed nest is woven from strips of grass leaf, but the Sakalava weaver also uses strips of palm fond, or thatching and weaving materials collected in villages.
-The top is woven directly around a branch or it is attached from a short woven stalk.
+Like in other true weaver birds, the roofed nest is woven from strips of grass leaf, but the Sakalava weaver also uses strips of palm frond or thatching and weaving materials collected in villages.
+The top is woven directly around a branch or attached from a short woven stalk.
 It is shaped like a retort, with a pear-shaped nesting chamber and a long entrance tunnel hanging from the top.
-The fabric is thin but dense, although less so with the tunnel, that may be slightly transparent and which may also be somewhat wider at both ends.
+The fabric is thin but dense, although less so with the tunnel, which may be slightly transparent and which may also be somewhat wider at both ends.